mintlayer/mintlayer-core/wasm-wrappers/WASM-API.md

 ### Function: `encode_signed_transaction`

 Given an unsigned transaction, and signatures, this function returns a SignedTransaction object as bytes.

+### Function: `get_transaction_id`

+Given a `Transaction` encoded in bytes (not a signed transaction, but a signed transaction is tolerated by ignoring the extra bytes, by choice) this function will return the transaction id.

+The second parameter, the boolean, is provided as means of asserting that the given bytes exactly match a `Transaction` object.
+When set to `true`, the bytes provided must exactly match a single `Transaction` object.
+When set to `false`, extra bytes can exist, but will be ignored.
+This is useful when the provided bytes are of a `SignedTransaction` instead of a `Transaction`, since the signatures are appended at the end of the `Transaction` object as a vector to create a `SignedTransaction`.
+It is recommended to use a strict `Transaction` size and set the second parameter to `true`.

 ### Function: `effective_pool_balance`